tbm/homepage/content/debian/cobalt/index.md

 <h1>Debian on MIPS based Cobalt machines</h1>

-Linux and Debian runs very well on MIPS based Cobalt machines, such as the RaQ, Qube2, RaQ2, and Gateway Microserver.
-The following pages describe how you can install the current version of Debian on MIPS based Cobalt Microserver.
+The following pages describe how to install Debian on MIPS based Cobalt machines, such as the RaQ, Qube2, RaQ2, and Gateway Microserver.
 Please note that Cobalt machines are no longer supported in Debian 8 (jessie).
 This page describes how to install Debian 7 (wheezy) on a Cobalt machine.

 <h2>Information</h2>